 Our goal?
 Making

-Twice a year, Mendix selects new Most Valued Persons (MVPs) to recognize the best and most loyal developers for their continued contributions and dedication to Mendix.
-But you don’t just become an MVP.
+Twice a year, Mendix selects new Most Valued Professionals (MVPs) to recognize the best and most loyal developers for their ongoing contributions and dedication to Mendix.
+But you don’t just become a MVP.

 So far, only Mendix developers have been named MVP.
 But Jason managed to win this title as a UX player.
-A special achievement, although Jason himself remains sober: “Mendix also sees that UX is becoming increasingly important in the development of innovative solutions for both the B2B and B2C sectors.
+A special achievement, although Jason himself remains down to earth: “Mendix also sees that UX is becoming increasingly important in the development of innovative solutions for both the B2B and B2C sectors.
 It is therefore only logical that they now also appoint UXers as MVPs.
-It was a gamble when I submitted my nomination request, but my efforts were rewarded and my knowledge acknowledged.”Says Jason.
+It was a gamble when I submitted my nomination request, but my efforts were rewarded and my knowledge acknowledged.” says Jason.

 To be nominated for the MVP program, you must not only be good at your profession.
 You must play an important role in the Mendix Community and actively share your knowledge, both online and offline.

 With that knowledge I can respond even better to future developments.
-As an MVP, I will of course continue to share my knowledge.
+As a MVP, I will of course continue to share my knowledge.
 In the Mendix Community and with our customers.
-An additional advantage is that I now have even shorter lines with Mendix: if I cannot answer a question from another developer, I can easily consult with Mendix and come to a solution.
+An additional advantage is that I now have even more direct contact with Mendix: if I cannot answer a question from another developer, I can easily consult with Mendix and come to a solution.
 The Community also benefits from that!”

-On a personal level, the appointment as MVP means for Jason that he can develop even better in the field of UX.
-His appointment proves that he is an expert, but thanks to his new status and the insights he receives during the sessions at Mendix, he can develop further in his field.
+On a personal level, to be a MVP means that he can develop even better in the field of UX.
+It proves that he is an expert, but thanks to his new status and the insights he receives during the sessions at Mendix, he can develop further in his field.
 There is also a chance that Mendix will ask him to share his knowledge as a speaker during events.

-“Furthermore,” says Jason, “you are also a sparring partner for Mendix during the year that you are an MVP.
-You act as if it were the feelers of the organization: What do people encounter?
+“Furthermore,” says Jason, “you are also a sparring partner for Mendix during the year that you are a MVP.
+What do people encounter?
 What is the need for?
 What works well and what could be better?
-These issues are also discussed during the meetings at Mendix and as an MVP I can contribute to the further development of the platform.”
+These issues are also discussed during the meetings at Mendix and as a MVP I can contribute to the further development of the platform.”

-Appronto is quite proud of Jason’s appointment as MVP.
+Appronto is quite proud of Jason as MVP.
 Not only because it is a confirmation of his expertise, but also because he is the very first UX person to win this title.
 We hope that he will enjoy this year to the fullest!